China’s burgeoning fashion market: Trends and consumers

 Tianwei collage of local Chinese designers

 To call the present the “digital age” feels slightly outmoded, as if the Internet were invented yesterday.
-But 2020 is truly a year replete with leaps and bounds of technological innovation, especially in the fashion industry.
-The pandemic has forced the hand of brands all around the world to find new ways of reaching consumers and maintaining their creativity and relevance.
-In China, there has been no shortage of such innovation, as brands have genuinely embraced the challenges set forth this year.
-As such, e-commerce, physical retail, and social media have become beacons of hope for fashion brands in China, bringing in more interaction and revenue than could have been predicted at the start of this year.
+However, this time is truly replete with leaps and bounds of technological innovation, especially in the fashion industry.
+The pandemic has forced brands all around the world to find new ways of reaching consumers and maintaining their creativity and relevance.
+In China, there has been no shortage of such innovation, as brands have genuinely embraced the challenges set forth.
+As such, e-commerce, physical retail, and social media have become beacons of hope for fashion brands in China, bringing in more interaction and revenue than could have been predicted at the start of the year.

 Hermes Liat Towers Facade